LazarevskiGoce16/expense-tracker-api/README.docker.md

 # Docker Setup Guide

-This guide will help you run the Expense Tracker application using Docker.
+This guide will help you run the Expense Tracker application using Docker with SQLite.

 ## Prerequisites